-One and a Half Decade of Research and Development
+One and a Half Decades of Research and Development

 In the mid-2000s, Toyota’s initial interest in lithium batteries was low, and the company claimed that they would eventually be superseded by fuel cells.
 While fuel cell work continues, battery activity surged drastically in the 2010s.

-Toyota started researching solid-state batteries in 2010 and first announced a four-layer all-solid-state battery in December 2010.
+Toyota began researching solid-state batteries in 2010 and announced a four-layer all-solid-state battery in December of that year.

-Toyota confirmed that the prototyped all-solid-state battery can be used at 100°C. Existing lithium-ion rechargeable batteries with electrolytes cannot be used at this temperature because their electrolytes boil.
+Toyota confirmed that the prototype all-solid-state battery can be used at 100°C. Existing lithium-ion rechargeable batteries with electrolytes cannot be used at this temperature because their electrolytes boil.

 At the same time, Toyota was advancing Eco-Car Development With Electric and Hybrid vehicles.
 So, a safe and efficient battery was a challenge to overcome.